 J-1 students who are subject to and have not fulfilled the two-year home residency requirement, will need to travel to change status.
 You are not eligible to file by mail in the U.S.

-- It usually takes 4-5 months for a request for change of status to be adjudicated.
+- Currentlly, it may take up to 9 months for a request for change of status to be adjudicated.

 - You cannot travel internationally while the COS application is pending.
 If you do, your application will be considered 'abandoned' and will be cancelled.
 If you have travel plans, you may be able to change your status by traveling outside of the U.S., applying for the appropriate entry visa (e.g. F-1/J-1) and re-entering with the new status.